Home for Global Students

 As the nation’s capital, Canberra offers a balanced lifestyle with a blend of urban and natural environments.

-• Housing: Housing in Canberra is relatively affordable.
-The cost of student halls here is around A$380, making it cheaper than Sydney and Melbourne.
+• Housing: Housing in Canberra is comparable in price to Melbourne.
+The cost of student halls here is around A$1,200, reflecting its status as a capital city with high demand from students.
 The quieter ambience and well-planned infrastructure provide a conducive environment for studying.
-A one-bedroom apartment in the city centre costs around A$2,219 per month and approximately A$1,600 outside the city centre.
+A one-bedroom apartment in the city centre costs around A$2,200 per month and approximately A$1,600 outside the city centre.

 • Transportation: Canberra’s public transport is less extensive but more affordable, with monthly passes costing about A$132.

-• Groceries: Groceries are reasonably priced, with a monthly average of A$60.
+• Groceries: Groceries are reasonably priced, with a monthly average of A$450.

-• Utilities: Utility costs are slightly higher, averaging around A$375 per month.
+• Utilities: Utility costs are moderate, averaging around A$375 per month.

 Living Cost in Brisbane